 The Rural Ultrasound Fellowship is built on proven international models for advanced bedside ultrasound teaching and mentorship.
 Unlike course or bootcamp based teaching (i.e. "one and done" models), the Rural Ultrasound Fellowship provides a year long curriculum with spaced repetition and ongoing faculty support, every step of the way.

-It truly is an ultrasound Fellowship, and one that you can participate in, while working full time in your own practice.
+It truly is an ultrasound fellowship, and one which you can participate in from anywhere, while working full time in your own practice.

 This Group Learning program has been certified by the

 College of Family Physicians of Canada for up to 52 Mainpro+ credits.

 Rural Generalism is AWESOME - but also has its challenges.
 We see patients with all types of presentations, and we must diagnose and manage them using limited resources and without easy access to advanced diagnostics or consultants.